NUKnightLab/storyline/README.md

-Storyline is a prototype tool to make it easy to provide a narrative contect for timeseries data.
+StorylineJS is a prototype tool to make it easy to provide a narrative contect for timeseries data.

 ROADMAP
 -------